 If you return to work for the state, you can keep your retiree benefits or you can elect active employee benefits.
-If you elect active employee benefits, you can enroll in the Texas Income Protection Plan disability insurance, TexFlex flexible spending accounts and life insurance options that aren't available to retirees.
-Return-to-work retirees cannot enroll in the HealthSelect Medicare Advantage Plan preferred provider organization (MA PPO) and the HealthSelect Medicare Rx plan, even if they are enrolled in Medicare or elect retiree benefits instead of active employee benefits.
+If you elect active employee benefits, you can enroll in Texas Income Protection Plan disability insurance, TexFlex flexible spending accounts and life insurance options that aren't available to retirees.
+If you are a return-to-work retiree, you cannot enroll in the HealthSelect Medicare Advantage Plan preferred provider organization (MA PPO) or the HealthSelect Medicare Rx prescription drug plan, even if you are enrolled in Medicare, or elect retiree benefits instead of active employee benefits.